-According to a 2017 survey done by McKinsey and Co., companies that rank in the top quartile for gender and ethnic diversity are more likely to have financial returns above the national medians for their industry.
+According to a recent survey done by McKinsey and Co., companies that rank in the top quartile for gender and ethnic diversity are more likely to have financial returns above the national medians for their industry.
 So how can companies become more diverse?
 The first step is to build a reputation for treating everyone equally.
 This can be accomplished by conducting an EPOA (Equal Pay and Opportunity Audit).

 An equal pay and opportunity audit has three main purposes:

 - Identify any differences in pay, frequency of promotions, or allotment of assignments between genders or ethnic groups doing equal work

 - Investigate the causes of disparities for such

 - Eliminate instances of inequality that cannot be justified

 Ruth Thomas, Co-Founder and Industry Principal at Curo compensation, outlined an audit process for pay equity that had 5 steps.
 This process can easily be expanded to include promotions and assignment opportunities as well.

 The information needed to conduct an audit is usually spread out across multiple HR systems, or even with a large portion of it in legacy format such as on spreadsheets.
 It would be optimal to bring all of this data together onto a platform where one can visualize compensation ranges, performance scores, job categories, and other people data in a holistic format.

 Step 2 – Analysis of the Data

 Once the data is unified, it is important to be able to visualize it through filtered metrics and analytics.
 The filtering will allow you to separate and present groups next to one another to see if inequities exist, while the metrics and analytics can show not only current problems, but if any are systemic and have existed and gotten worse over time.
 It would also be advisable to apply both internal and external benchmarks to see not only how groups compare within the company, but outside versus the industry as well.